aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/excel-to-xlsx/_index.md

 ---
 title: Java EXCEL to XLSX - EXCEL to XLSX Converter
 description: Aspose Excel.
-Convert EXCEL to XLSX quickly and easily with Aspose.Cells.
-Java EXCEL to XLSX.
-Java Save EXCEL to XLSX.
-Save EXCEL as XLSX using Java.
+This comprehensive solution provides Java developers with a fully integrated approach to convert EXCEL to XLSX format, enabling seamless saving of EXCEL data into XLSX format using the Aspose.Cells library, all through efficient and customizable Java code.
-keywords: [Aspose Excel., Java Aspose.Cells., Convert EXCEL to XLSX in Java., Save EXCEL to XLSX using Java., Java EXCEL to XLSX saveformat., EXCEL to XLSX Converter., Java Save EXCEL as XLSX]
+keywords: [Aspose Excel., Java Aspose.Cells., Smart EXCEL files to XLSX Converter for Java., Convert EXCEL to XLSX in Java., EXCEL files to XLSX Conversion in Java., Leverage intelligent data processing to automatically parse and save EXCEL into XLSX format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}